Isidore-Newman-School/Art-of-Making-F2016/README.md

 # Art of Making

-This Github repository will house assignments, homework, notes, and other handouts for Creative Coding.
+This Github repository will house assignments, homework, notes, and other handouts for the Art of Making.
-Syllabus

 ---